MSkauen/Portfolio-v2.0/README.md

 -   Run command `npm install` to install required packages
 -   Run command `cd sanity` to switch directories
+    -   Optionally you can delete the current `sanity` directory and initialize your own sanity studio using `sanity init`
 -   Run command `sanity start` to start the sanity server
+    -   Be sure to update environmental variables, see "Troubleshooting" below

-    -   Optionally you can deploy the sanity server to their webservices using `sanity deploy`
+    -   You can also deploy the sanity studio to their webservices using `sanity deploy`

 -   Run command `npm run dev` / `npm run start`
 -   Go to [http://localhost:3000](http://localhost:3000) in browser.